 Quarantine is not a place I want Apple going.
 It’s emotionally hard on both you and your pet.
 There is little-to-no mental or physical enrichment.
 Not to mention it’s incredibly expensive!
 Here is part one of our guide to everything you need to know about brining your pet to the UK, in compliance of their Pet Travel Scheme.

 Disclaimer: this is only our interpretation of the requirements.
 This is the guide that we will be following with our dog, Apple, but that does not mean it is complete or perfect.
 There is a lot to become knowledgeable about throughout the process of moving.
 So we would urge you to undertake your own research as well, and make sure you are familiar with the UK Pet Travel Scheme.
+If you own a dog, learn how to prevent fleas in dogs since, an epidemic is amuck right now.
 If you have decided to go ahead with the process, congratulations, we hope that this guide helps you with moving your fur-baby to the UK.

 The Pet Travel Scheme